 Why new homes are more energy efficient

-Many of us are having to keep a closer eye on our energy consumption at the moment, so it's never been better to hear that last year buyers of new homes saved more than £500m on energy bills, according to a new report published by the Home Builders Federation (HBF).
+Many of us are having to keep a closer eye on our energy consumption at the moment, so it's never been better to hear that buyers of new homes are around 21% cheaper to run, according to a new report published by the Home Builders Federation (HBF).

 Lower running costs